 Public participation is a key tool to harmonize the interests of different stakeholders.
 Capacity building is an important component for their involvement to the process.
-Because NGOs in Transdniesteria were seriously underdeveloped, Biotica and later Eco-TIRAS realized projects to help local activists establish eco-NGOs in this specific region.
+Because NGOs in Transdniestria were seriously underdeveloped, Biotica and later Eco-TIRAS realized projects to help local activists establish eco-NGOs in this specific region.
 As a result, about twenty self-created NGOs were established in four cities of Transdniestria as well as in villages.
-Five resource centers are founded on the basis of the most experienced NGOs.
-In parallel NGOs initiated the transboundary cooperation of civil organizations and local authorities in the lower Dniester [Stefan Voda (Moldova), Slobodzea (Transdniestria), and Beliaevsky (Ukraine)].
+Six resource centers are founded on the basis of the most experienced NGOs.
+In parallel NGOs initiated the transboundary cooperation of civil organizations and local authorities in the lower Dniester [Stefan Voda (Moldova), Slobozia (Transdniestria), and Beliaevsky (Ukraine)].
 The joint Transboundary Committee for Environmental Co-operation in the Lower Dniester was established by local authorities and NGOs in 2000 as a result of a joint seminar organized by Biotica with UNDP-Moldova support.
+Unfortunately later this initiative was not supported by the authorities and donors.